ches/basho_docs/content/riak/kv/2.1.4/developing/data-types.md

-Riak Data Types can be searched just like any other object, but with the added benefit that your Data Type is indexed as a different type by Solr, the search platform undergirding Riak Search.
+Riak Data Types can be searched just like any other object, but with the added benefit that your Data Type is indexed as a different type by Solr, the search platform behind Riak Search.

 In our Search documentation we offer a [full tutorial](../../usage/searching-data-types) as well as a variety of [examples](../../usage/search/#data-types-and-search-examples), including code samples from each of our official client libraries.

-## Usage Examples

-The examples below show you how to use Riak Data Types at the application level using each of Basho's [officially supported Riak clients](../../client-libraries).

-All examples will use the bucket type names from above (`counters`, `sets`, and `maps`).
-You're free to substitute your own bucket type names if you wish.

-> **Getting started with Riak clients**
->
-> If you are connecting to Riak using one of Basho's official [client libraries](../../client-libraries), you can find more information about getting started with your client in our [Developing with Riak KV: Getting Started](../../getting-started) section.

 ## Data Types and Context

 When performing normal key/value updates in Riak, we advise that you use [causal context](/riak/kv/2.1.4/learn/concepts/causal-context), which enables Riak to make intelligent decisions behind the scenes about which object values should be considered more causally recent than others in cases of conflict.
 In some of the examples above, you saw references to **context** metadata included with each Data Type stored in Riak.

-Data Type contexts are similar to [causal context](/riak/kv/2.1.4/learn/concepts/causal-context) in that they are opaque (i.e. not readable by humans) and also perform a similar function to that of causal context, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
+Data Type contexts are similar to [causal context](/riak/kv/2.1.4/learn/concepts/causal-context) in that they are opaque (not readable by humans) and also perform a similar function to that of causal context, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
 This information is required by Riak when making decisions about convergence.

 In the example below, we'll fetch the context from the user data map we created for Ahmed, just to see what it looks like: